Codeer-Software/Friendly/README.md

 ```

 #### Rules for Arguments
-You can use serializable objects / AppVar / DynamicAppVar.<br>
+You can use serializable objects / AppVar / DynamicAppVar / IAppVarOwner.<br>
 If you use serializable objects, they will be serialized and a copy will be sent to the target process. <br>
-See [here](#Friendly-interface) for AppVar / DynamicAppVar detail。
+See [here](#Friendly-interface) for AppVar / DynamicAppVar / IAppVarOwner detail。
 ```cs
 // serializable object
 window.MyFunc(5);